 - simple training and testing of complex classifier systems.
 For example, an untrained combiner of three classifiers defined for three different subspaces can be defined, trained and evaluated by:

-% definition untrained classifer U = [pca(,5)*fisherc fisherm(,5)*loglc knn]*maxc; %training by a previously defined dataset TRAINSET W = TRAINSET*U; %testing by a previouly defined dataset TESTSET TESTSET*W*testc
+% definition untrained classifer U = [pcam(,5)*fisherc fisherm(,5)*loglc knnc]*maxc; %training by a previously defined dataset TRAINSET W = TRAINSET*U; %testing by a previouly defined dataset TESTSET TESTSET*W*testc

 There are hundreds of references in the scientific literature to PRTools by researchers who used it for their experiments and analyses.
-The most recent version is distributed by 37Steps (free for research purposes).
-Their website aims also at the development of simple add-ons and supporting literature.
-Information on previously developed related packages can be found here.
-For more information see the documentation page.
+The most recent version as well as information on related packages can be found here.
+For more see the documentation page.